Whichever regional Caustic soda markets you work in, ICIS offers the thorough pricing information you need to operate with confidence.

 Our insights into regional Caustic soda markets are provided by our network of reporters based locally in those markets.

-We offer the following regional Caustic soda coverage to keep you informed of factors and developments affecting prices in the US Caustic soda marketplace.
+We offer the following regional Caustic soda analysis and news coverage to keep you informed of factors and developments affecting prices in the US Caustic soda marketplace.

 News & analysis

 Regional price assessments, published daily or weekly, enabling you to keep track of trading prices, understand price drivers/fluctuations and set a benchmark for contract price settl ements.
 ICIS offers reports on over 180 commodities across the global petrochemical, energy and fertilizer markets.
 Information covered in our price reports includes:

 Information is accessed online, via the ICIS dashboard service and is configurable to suit your preferences.

 Produced by the ICIS Consulting team, these reports give a robust rolling 12-month price forecast, trade balances and in-depth analysis into where markets are heading – providing a valuable tool to support your short- to medium-term plans.